qorix-group/baselibs/score/json/README.md

 abstraction and use-cases that are not yet covered are extended.

 ## Usage

+### Bazel target

+This library offers the Bazel target `//platform/aas/lib/json`, which is uniquely ASIL B certified.
+However, this certification is valid only when the target utilizes the vaJson parser from Vector, [selectable via a feature flag](#selecting-base-library).

+Additionally, there is [another](#declarative-parsing-of-json-data) Bazel target, `//platform/aas/lib/json:json_serializer`, which is **not** ASIL B certified.

 ### Loading a JSON document from a file